SRshohan/optiflex/litellm/docs/my-website/docs/tutorials/openweb_ui.md

 #### Per-User Tracking

-To track spend and usage for each Open WebUI user, configure both Open WebUI and LiteLLM:
+To track spend and usage for each Optiflex user, configure both Optiflex and LiteLLM:

-1. **Enable User Info Headers in Open WebUI**
+1. **Enable User Info Headers in Optiflex**

-  Set the following environment variable for Open WebUI to enable user information in request headers:
+  Set the following environment variable for Optiflex to enable user information in request headers:
   ```dotenv
   ENABLE_FORWARD_USER_INFO_HEADERS=True
   ```